 $ yarn add express body-parser cors express-fileupload morgan lodash

-Here is what each of these packages do:
+Here is what each of the above packages does:

 express

 - Popular web framework built on top of Node.js.
-We'll be using it for developing REST API.body-parser
+We shall use it for developing REST API.body-parser

-- Node.js request body parsing middleware which parses the incoming request body before your handlers, and make it available underreq.body
+- Node.js request body parsing middleware parses the incoming request body before your handlers and makes it available under thereq.body

 - Another Express middleware for enabling CORS (Cross-Origin Resource Sharing) requests.express-fileupload